 Executive Director, Massachusetts Board of Substance Abuse Counseling Certification

-• The Differences Between LADC and CADC Certification
+- Blog: More on the Differences Between LADC and CADC Certification

 The Certificate in Alcohol and Substance Abuse Counseling program is designed to prepare graduates for positions as substance abuse counselors.
 The curriculum includes alcohol and drug specific studies, substance-use service assessment, counseling techniques, professional ethics, and behavioral and social issues.